telefonicaid/perseo-fe/documentation/models.md

 ## Collections
 ### Rules
 The collection 'rules' stores information about the rules  to be sent to the core.
-It includes the VisualRule passed in by the Portal for giving it back when the Portal request it
+It includes the VisualRule passed in by the Portal for giving it back when the Portal requests it

 Fields:
 * **_id** *ObjectId*: unique object id used by mongoDB